 2. Make some plans for what you want to accomplish and for whom you want to become.
 As the year unfolds, take daily, proactive action toward your clearly-defined goals for the year.

-As we look at the two options above, it is interesting to note: Both approaches will take you to the end of 2018.
+As we look at the two options above, it is interesting to note: Both approaches will take you to the end of 2022.
 Time marches on.
-And the main difference in option one and option two is planning.
+And the main difference between option one and option two is planning.
 Even if this year produces several challenges for you, if you’re like me, you’ll smile more if you approach the year with intention and planning.

 - Ask “Why” as well as “What.”